-13 REPORTING OF CONTRACTS AND CONTRACT EXPENDITURE
+12 REPORTING OF CONTRACTS AND CONTRACT EXPENDITURE

-- (i) Prior to the commencement of any formal tender exercise, the Sponsor must establish a budget forecast for the requirement and shall certify that sufficient funds exist to cover this in accordance with paragraph 4 of these Orders.
-The Sponsor's written commitment to this level of funding shall be passed to the Corporate Procurement Lead Officer prior to commencement, and this shall be recorded and kept on file within his office. - (ii) On award of any formally tendered contract, the subject of the contract, successful tenderer, budget figure and actual forecast expenditure shall be reported by the Procurement SRO to the Weekly Business Meeting and published in the Council's Contracts Register on its website. - (vii) Where the forecast expenditure figure based on received tenders exceeds the budgetary figure, the Sponsor must produce a plan for either managing the cost down to the level of budgetary provision or for making additional funds available, and a summary of this plan must also be reported to the Procurement SRO. - (viii) Within three months of the end of each financial year the Council shall publish a report on its website showing, in respect of each contract awarded at both quotation and formal tender level - a) The title of each contract - b) The value of the contract - c) The type of competition used (quotation, open, restricted, competitive dialogue etc.) - d) The number of expressions of interest received and the locations from which they were sent - e) The number of selection questionnaires received (if appropriate), and the location and type of each candidate (SME, Social Enterprise, Charity, Community Group, Multinational Company etc.) - f) The number of tenders invited and the locations and types of candidates invited - g) The number of tenders or quotations received, and the location and type of each tenderer (SME, Social Enterprise, Charity, Community Group, Multinational Company etc.) - h) The identity/ies of the successful tenderer(s), and their location and type - i) Any community/environmental benefits identified for the contract and a note of what has been delivered
+- (i) Prior to the commencement of any formal tender exercise, the Assessor must establish a budget forecast for the requirement and shall certify that sufficient funds exist to cover this in accordance with paragraph 4 of these Orders.
+The Assessor's written commitment to this level of funding shall be passed to the Corporate Procurement Lead Officer prior to commencement, and this shall be recorded and kept on file within his office. - (ii) On award of any formally tendered contract, the subject of the contract, successful tenderer, budget figure and actual forecast expenditure shall be reported by the Assessor to the Board. - (iii) Where the forecast expenditure figure based on received tenders exceeds the budgetary figure, the Assessor must produce a plan for either managing the cost down to the level of budgetary provision or for making additional funds available, and a summary of this plan must also be reported to the Assessor.